Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 \subsubsection{Other approaches and outlook}

 Studies of ergodicity breaking have also focused on other properties of the matrix elements, among others, on the distribution of the diagonal matrix elements of local observables~\cite{Colmenarez19, Corps21kurtosis} or on the decay of the difference between diagonal matrix elements in neighboring eigenstates~\cite{Luitz16longTail}.
-The latter does not decay with system size $L$ in the MBL regime, in sharp contrast with the exponential in $L$ decay found in the ETH regime~\cite{Ikeda13Finite, Beugeling15}.
+The latter does not decay with system size $L$ in the MBL regime, in sharp contrast to the exponential in $L$ decay found in the ETH regime~\cite{Beugeling15}, which also differs from the algebraic decay of diagonal matrix element fluctuations in integrable systems~\cite{Ikeda13Finite, lydzba_swietek_24}.
 System size drifts towards the ergodic behavior with increasing the system size $L$ are visible in the properties of distributions of matrix elements of local observables as seen, e.g., by~\cite{Colmenarez19}.

 A study~\cite{Panda20} of the Binder cumulant $\mathcal B$~\cite{Binder81}, a quantity proposed as a fine probe for quantum phase transitions, highlights the significance of the finite system size drifts at the ETH-MBL crossover.
-The Binder cumulant $\mathcal B$ is calculated from off-diagonal matrix elements of a local observable ($\hat{S}^z_j$ operator) between eigenstates of \eqref{Hxxz} at a \textit{fixed} finite energy difference $\omega$.
+The Binder cumulant $\mathcal B$ was calculated from the off-diagonal matrix elements of a local observable ($\hat{S}^z_j$ operator) between eigenstates of \eqref{Hxxz} at a \textit{fixed} finite energy difference $\omega$.
 Hence, $\mathcal B$ probes properties of the system at times which do not scale with $L$, in contrast, e.g., to \cite{Luitz16b}, which focuses at energy scales with the corresponding times of the order of $t_H \propto e^{cL}$.
 The system size and disorder strength behavior of $\mathcal B$ does not show any clear signatures of a transition to the MBL phase.
 However, the observed behavior does not exclude a transition to the MBL phase at sufficiently large $L$ or $W$.
-Extrapolation of the scaling of $\mathcal B$ with $L$ and $W$ allows to obtain a lower bound on the system size $L_0$ needed to observe a transition to the MBL phase under an assumption that that the transition occurs at a disorder strength $W_c$.
+Extrapolation of the scaling of $\mathcal B$ with $L$ and $W$ allows to obtain a lower bound on the system size $L_0$ needed to observe a transition to the MBL phase under an assumption that the transition occurs at a disorder strength $W_c$.
 For instance, \cite{Panda20} finds that the MBL transition at $W_c=10$ would be observable in the Binder cumulant behavior for system sizes larger than $L_0 \approx 57$.